Why December Is the Best Time to Open a Premium Credit Card

 If you want to squeeze the most value out of premium credit cards (the ones with lots of perks, credits, and higher annual fees), December is one of the best months to apply!

-Here’s why: many premium travel cards reset certain benefits every calendar year, so if you open a card in December you can use the perks now and again starting January.
-That means you get extra credits—sometimes even two or three rounds—while only paying one annual fee.
+Here’s why: many premium travel cards reset certain benefits every calendar year, so if you open a card in December you can use the perks now, again starting January and then again the following January!
+That means you get extra benefits—sometimes even three years worth —while only paying the annual fee once!
+This is sometimes referred to as a double or triple “dip.”

 If you’re thinking about applying for a premium credit card soon, the end of the year is the perfect time to make your card work extra hard for you!
 In this guide, we’ll break down how the strategy works, why this timing is so powerful, and how you can maximize year-end credits specifically with: